Student and Campus Organizations

 American Chemical Society membership is open to majors in chemistry, pre-medicine and science who are recommended by American Chemical Society members.
 A student affiliate branch of the American Chemical Society was established at Erskine in 1969.

 Beta Beta Beta, the National Biological Honor Society, offers outdoor activities, service projects, and associate membership to any student, regardless of major, who has an interest in the life sciences.
 Students excelling in biological or biochemical sciences can attain full membership, as well as the opportunity to conduct and present laboratory or field research projects at regional meetings.
-Erskine’s Sigma Gamma Chapter, founded in 1967, has been active in research, meeting attendance, and regional leadership positions.
+Erskine’s Sigma Gamma Chapter was founded in 1967.

-Epsilon Sigma Tau, standing for ìErskine Student Teachers,î is a chapter of the Student National Educational Association.
+Epsilon Sigma Tau, standing for “Erskine Student Teachers,” is a chapter of the Student National Educational Association.
 Membership is open to all classes, and meetings are held monthly.

 The Erskine Society for Psychology is to foster an environment for academic discussion and to create opportunities for delving into psychological topics of contemporary significance for all members of the Erskine community.
 This purpose shall be partially fulfilled through community service, public seminars, and other projects.